BookStackApp/website/content/blog/2024/bookstack-release-v24-02.md

 This arbitrary example will only allow registration if the user's email address begins with 'barry'.
 There's a lot of better ways this could be used though, to add custom logic that BookStack does not support by default.
-For example, you could cross-reference the user against a file, you could check against another API, or even force disable this kind of registration completely by simply returning `false`.
+For example, you could cross-reference the user against a file, you could check against an external API, or even force disable this kind of registration completely by simply returning `false`.

 ### Back-end changes